Mashed Potatoes with Cheese

 3. Step 3:

 Peel and rinse the potatoes.
-Cut the tubers into several pieces.
-Put the potatoes in a saucepan, pour cold water so that it completely covers the vegetables.
+Cut them into several pieces.
+Put them in a pot and cover with cold water so it fully covers them.
 Add salt.

 4. Step 4:

-Put the pan on the fire and bring the water to a boil.
-Cook the potatoes on low heat for about 30 minutes, checking the readiness with a knife — it should easily pierce the pieces.
-The cooking time will depend on the variety and size of the tubers.
-Boil the milk.
-Drain all the water from the finished potatoes.
-Mash the potatoes until they are mashed, gradually pouring hot milk into them.
+Set the pot over the heat and bring the water to a boil.
+Cook the potatoes over low heat for about 30 minutes, checking doneness with a knife — it should pierce the pieces easily.
+The cooking time depends on the variety and size of the potatoes.
+Bring the milk to a boil.
+Drain all the water off the cooked potatoes.
+Mash them to a puree, gradually pouring in the hot milk.

 5. Step 5:

-Add the butter to the puree and stir until the butter spreads all over the potatoes.
-Add grated cheese to the mashed potatoes and mix well.
+Add the butter to the mash and stir until it melts through all the potatoes.
+Add the grated cheese to the mash and mix well.

 6. Step 6:

-Serve the mashed potatoes immediately while it is hot.
-Bon appetit!
+Serve the mashed potatoes right away, while hot.
+Enjoy!

 Caloric content of the products possible in the composition of the dish